nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Tips:**

-* The `INDEX` refers to the index numebr shown in the currently displayed client directory.
+* The `INDEX` refers to the index number shown in the currently displayed client directory.
 * The `INDEX` must be a positive integer 1, 2, 3...

 </div>